Why You Should Recruit at American University Washington College of Law

 The entering class of 2014 is representative of our diverse community with 59% of the class being women, and 42% identifying as ethnically diverse.
 The population hails from 211 undergraduate institutions, 41 states, and 11 countries.

 Nationally Recognized Clinical Program:

-WCL has been nationally recognized for its Clinical Programs.
-Through one of eight nationally acclaimed clinics, students have the opportunity to represent real clients in real legal proceedings in the courtroom, in business negotiations and before administrative agencies.
+AUWCL has been nationally recognized for its Clinical Programs.
+Through one of ten nationally acclaimed clinics, students have the opportunity to represent real clients in real legal proceedings in the courtroom, in business negotiations and before administrative agencies.

 Unique Integrated First Year Curriculum:

 AUWCL is one of the first law schools to formulate an integrated, cross-disciplinary first year curriculum that focuses on real-world legal problem solving and client representation.

 Programs on Intellectual Property Law, Business Law, Environmental Law, and Law & Government: